leapmotion/os-controls/README.md

 Time estimate:
   TODO

+Integration into the larger context (this would consume the "Bezier shape" component and produce an SVGPrimitiveLoader component):
+- Loading an SVG (via the header-only library "nanosvg" referenced below) should produce a hierarchy of PrimitiveBase nodes, which is exactly the scene graph defined by the SVG file.
+There is a conceptually direct mapping from the SVG scene graph and its child-node transformations to our SceneGraphNode and its transformations.
+- We could add a "name" property to PrimitiveBase, and in loading an SVG, extract the "name" (or "id"?) attribute from each SVG node.
+Then add an accessor to PrimitiveBase which retrieves a named node by specifying the path through its ancestry tree.
+For example, if there is a tree of Primitives

+  SceneRoot
+    ControlPanel
+      VolumeControls
+        VolumeKnob
+        MuteButton
+      VideoControls
+        GammaCorrectionSlider
+        FullScreenButton
+    ...

+  Then the application code could conveniently access any node in this tree through a call like the following:

+    SceneRoot.Descendant("ControlPanel.VolumeControls") // returns the VolumeControls node
+    SceneRoot.Descendant("ControlPanel.VolumeControls.VolumeKnob") // returns the VolumeKnob node
+    SceneRoot.Descendant("") // returns SceneRoot (trivial case necessary for domain closure of the "Descendant" function)

 Relevant technologies/links:
 - https://github.com/memononen/nanosvg - Conversion of SVG to cubic Bezier curves
 - http://http.developer.nvidia.com/GPUGems3/gpugems3_ch25.html - Lovely resource on GPU-based Bezier curve rendering